 A review of recent important decisions dealing with the rights of maritime workers, harbor workers, and others injured under circumstances of potential admiralty jurisdiction.
 Three lecture hours a week for one semester.
 Prerequisite: Law 277, 377, or 477.
 LAW 177J.
 Texas Civil Procedure: Survey Workshop.
 Further study and application of the basic concepts of Texas civil procedure covered in Law 276P, 376P, and 476P.
 One lecture hour a week for one semester.
 Law 177J and Law 179M (Topic: Texas Civil Procedure: Survey Workshop) may not both be counted.
 LAW 278J, 378J.
 Domestic Violence and the Law.

-Social and historical context of battering; related civil and criminal law issues; alternative procedural frameworks and legislative reforms; stateof-the-art court programs working to combat domestic violence.
+Social and historical context of battering; related civil and criminal law issues; alternative procedural frameworks and legislative reforms; state-of-the-art court programs working to combat domestic violence.
 Two or three lecture hours a week for one semester.
 LAW 178K, 278K, 378K, 478K.
 Texas Family Law.
 The legal regime in Texas relating to the establishment, dissolution, and reorganization of family relationships, including marriage, divorce, annulment, alimony and child support, custody, and injuries to family relations.
 One, two, three, or four lecture hours a week for one semester.
 LAW 278N, 378N, 478N.
 Texas Criminal Procedure: Pretrial.
 The statutory law and appellate case law related to pretrial criminal court procedure in Texas.
 Two, three, or four lecture hours a week for one semester.
-Prerequisite: A course in criminal procedure.
+Prerequisite: Law 251K, 351K, 270M, or 370M.
 LAW 378P, 478P.
 Texas Criminal Procedure: Trial and Beyond.
 The statutory law and appellate case law related to criminal court procedure--trial and beyond--in Texas.
 Three or four lecture hours a week for one semester.
-Prerequisite: A course in criminal procedure.
+Prerequisite: Law 251K, 351K, 270M, or 370M.
 LAW 278R, 378R.
 Capital Punishment.

 General jurisprudential and moral issues related to capital punishment; developments in capital punishment law over the past two decades.
 Two or three lecture hours a week for one semester.
 LAW 179M, 279M, 379M, 479M, 579M, 679M.
 Contemporary Legal Developments.

-Topics to be announced.
-One, two, three, four, five, or six lecture hours a week for one semester.
-Some sections are offered on the pass/fail basis only.
+For each semester hour of credit earned, one lecture hour a week for one semester.
+Law 179M, 279M, 379M, 479M, 579M, 679M and 179P, 279P, 379P, 479P, 579P, 679P may not both be counted unless the topics vary.
 May be repeated for credit when the topics vary.
 Prerequisite: Varies with topic.
+LAW 179P, 279P, 379P, 479P, 579P, 679P.
+CONTEMPORARY LEGAL DEVELOPMENT.
+For each semester hour of credit earned, one lecture hour a week for one semester.
+Law 179M, 279M, 379M, 479M, 579M, 679M and 179P, 279P, 379P, 479P, 579P, 679P may not both be counted unless the topics vary.
+May be repeated for credit when the topics vary.
+Offered on the credit/no credit basis only.
+Prerequisite: Will vary with topic.
 LAW 280C, 380C, 480C.
 Payment Systems.

 Covers Articles 3, 4, 5, and 7 of the Uniform Commercial Code.
 Deals primarily with payment systems.
 Two, three, or four lecture hours a week for one semester.
 LAW 180D, 280D, 380D, 480D.
 Secured Credit.
 Credit transactions in which the creditor by contract obtains a lien on personal property--Article 9 of the Uniform Commercial Code.
 One, two, three, or four lecture hours a week for one semester.
 It is recommended that students take Law 280C, 380C, or 480C before this course.
 LAW 180R.
 Secured Credit Workshop.